PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-11 08:53:17
+Last updated: 2024-04-11 08:53:51
-Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy